pubnub/javascript/README.md

 # YOU MUST HAVE A PUBNUB ACCOUNT TO USE THE API.
+Create an account at http://www.pubnub.com/account

+## The PubNub Network JavaScript Real-time SDK v3.4.3
 http://www.pubnub.com - PubNub Real-time Push Service in the Cloud.
-Create an account at http://www.pubnub.com/account

-## The PubNub Network JavaScript Real-time SDK
-### v3.4.3consolidated

 The PubNub Network is a blazingly fast Global Messaging Service for building real-time web and mobile apps.
 Thousands of apps and developers